MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 ![Screenshot 2022-12-09 at 12 09 30](https://user-images.githubusercontent.com/101632496/206689362-5a9ac8f9-696b-4b72-971f-b79c546938c5.png)

 The "on timer" event seems a little backwards.
 You would think this means when the timer starts, but this actually causes the event to happen when the timer ENDS.

+5. Lastly, when we start the game, our text will currently show nothing until the player presses "v".
+On the super tomato pickup collision event, add in the action:
+* Action: Text > Set text to "Super Tomato Ready"

+and that's it!
+Preview out your game, you've now created a functional 3D Isometric First Person Shooter.